 - Science -- at least 2 years

-Applicants must take the Scholastic Assessment Test (SAT I) of the College Entrance Examination Board or the Test Battery of the American College Testing (ACT) in their junior or senior year of high school.
+Applicants must take the Scholastic Assessment Test (SAT I) of the College Entrance Examination Board or the Test Battery of the American College Testing Program (ACT) in their junior or senior year of high school.
 SAT subject tests are not required.

 When considering the SAT, Houghton College will primarily focus attention on the traditional critical reading and math sections of the exam.
 Writing section scores will be considered, both for admission and scholarship purposes, but will not carry the same weight as the other two sections.
 The same is true for the optional ACT Writing Test.
-The Admission Office has a policy for “super-scoring” test scores such that an applicant’s best subset scores from multiple tests will be used in admission and scholarship decisions.

 Houghton’s institution code numbers are: 2299 for SAT; 2766 for ACT.

 Students from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL), administered by the Educational Testing Service, Princeton, NJ 08540, and see that these scores are forwarded to the college.
-Students with a paper-based TOEFL score of 550 or higher, an internet-based score of 80 or higher, or a computer-based score of 213 or higher may be offered admission provided that all other factors are acceptable.
+Students with a paper-based TOEFL score of 550 or higher, an Internet-based score of 80 or higher, or a computer-based score of 213 or higher may be offered admission provided that all other factors are acceptable.